 Everyone who wants to provide a loving home to animals deserves access to the resources that make pet-keeping possible.
 Pets enhance the lives of humans and the larger society.
 The bond people have with their pets should not depend on income, in which zip code one resides, or the language one speaks.

-OAA works to advance policy efforts to provide additional resources for financially challenged families and their pets and is building a clearinghouse of on-line resources to assist families statewide in identifying needed resources for their animals.
-Please see our Pet Assistance Resources for low-cost spay and neuter clinics, pet food pantries, and humane society programs that provide assistance for seniors and low-income families such as Cleveland Animal Protective League’s Project Care.
-The key goal: to keep pets with their families in their homes.
+OAA works to advance policy efforts to provide additional resources for financially challenged families and their pets.
+Please see our Statewide Resource Directory for low-cost spay and neuter clinics, pet food pantries, and humane society programs that provide assistance for seniors and low-income families.
+The key goal: keep pets with their families in their homes.